chimera-linux/chimera-linux.github.io/_docs/installation.md

 sure the release has not been tampered with.

 If you are running Chimera, the public keys are available in a package called `chimera-image-keys`.
-If you are not running Chimera, you can grab them from [cports](https://github.com/chimera-linux/cports/tree/master/main/chimera-image-keys/files).
+Regardless of what you are running, copies are available [here](https://repo.chimera-linux.org/live/keys) and they always match the files in [cports](https://github.com/chimera-linux/cports/tree/master/main/chimera-image-keys/files).

 To verify the media, install `minisign` using your package manager.
 On Chimera, it's a dependency of `chimera-image-keys` already.
 Then download the checksums